One Method to Solve all Stock Problems on LeetCode

 Some readers might wonder why the base case for k

 is 0.
-It seems like we should start from k = 1
+It seems logical to start from k = 1

 and increment k